Eriksen arrives in Milan ahead of Inter move

 The Denmark international touched down on Monday and is due to undergo a medical with the Nerazzurri.

-Inter are expected to pay a €20million fee for the 27-year-old, whose Spurs contract runs out at the end of the 2019-20 season.
+Inter is expected to pay a €20million fee for the 27 year-old, whose Spurs contract runs out at the end of the 2019-2020 season.

 Eriksen will reportedly sign a contract until June 2024 that could be worth €380,000 per week including add-ons.